DinoChiesa/Apigee-CustomPolicy-AesCrypto/Readme.md

   </JavaCallout>
   ```

+Here's what will happen with this policy configuration:

-No source property is specified, therefore this policy configuration will encrypt the message.content.
+* No source property is specified, therefore this policy configuration will encrypt the message.content.
-Specifying the passphrase means that a key and IV will be derived using PBKDF2.
-There is no pbkdf2-iterations property, so the policy will use its default value of 128001 iterations.
-There is no salt specified, so the policy uses its default of "Apigee-IloveAPIs".
-There's no key-strength property,  so the default of 128 bits applies.
-There is no mode specified, so CBC is used.
+* Specifying the passphrase means that a key and IV will be derived using PBKDF2.
+* There is no pbkdf2-iterations property, so the policy will use its default value of 128001 iterations.
+* There is no salt specified, so the policy uses its default of "Apigee-IloveAPIs".
+* There's no key-strength property, so the default of 128 bits applies.
+* There is no mode specified, so CBC is used.
+* There is no padding specified, so PKCS5Padding is used.
-The result is encoded via base64.
+* The result is encoded via base64.

+To decrypt, either within Apigee Edge with this policy, or using some other system, the decryptor needs to use the same passphrase, the same PBKDF2 iterations and the same PBKDF2 salt, in order to arrive at the key and IV.

 ### Example: Basic Decryption with a Passphrase